run2bizdocs/documentation/en-us/docs/4biz-helium/processes/capacity/use/register-capacity-indicators-type.md

-title: Register Type of capacity indicators
+title: Registering type of capacity indicators
-Description: Is intended to maintain types of capacity indicators.
+Description: It's intended to maintain the types of capacity indicators.

-# Register type of capacity indicators
+# Registering type of capacity indicators

-This functionality is intended to maintain types of capacity indicators.
+This functionality is intended to maintain the types of capacity indicators.

 ## Before getting started

-It's necessary to have defined the access permission to the functionalities of the Capacity Management and have permission of usage the functionality.
+- [x] It's necessary to have defined the access permission to the functionalities of the Capacity Management and have permission to use the functionality.

 ## Procedure